notzyron/Ultimate-Fortnite-Modding-Tool/README.md

 ## Features

-- **Automatic texture assignment** — Connects exported textures with the correct materials (may have issues with reskins)
-- **Customize asset properties** — Configure metadata like name, description, rarity, and gender for each asset
-- **Preview rendering** — Render a preview in Blender to see how your asset will look in-game (note: Blender and Unreal Engine rendering differs)
-- **Convert PSK to FBX** — Converts exported .psk files from FModel to .fbx format in Blender
+- **Automated mesh conversion** — Converts exported .psk mesh files to .fbx format automatically using Blender
+- **Intelligent material setup** — Automatically pairs textures (diffuse, normal, mask, specular) with their corresponding materials, with manual override options
+- **Real-time preview rendering** — Render and preview your skin in Blender's viewport to verify appearance before export (with roughness adjustment option for proper material rendering)
-- **Automated asset export** — Imports converted models into Unreal Engine, applies settings, cooks assets, generates required cosmetic identifiers (CID, HID, HS, CP), and finalizes everything using UAssetAPI for in-game compatibility
+- **One-click asset generation** — Automatically generates all required Fortnite cosmetic assets (meshes, materials, textures, CID, HID, HS, CP) and modifies them for game compatibility
+- **AssetRegistry integration** — Creates the necessary AssetRegistry.bin file so Fortnite recognizes your custom skin
+- **Official engine support** — Works with vanilla Unreal Engine 4.26 (no need to download or compile the massive modded version)
+- **Fast workflow** — Complete custom skin import in under 1 minute (vs 10-15 minutes manually)

+## Requirements

 Before using this tool, you need to install and configure: